iesorokin/report-constructor/README.md

-# report-creator
+# report-constructor
-#It is back-end part of client-server application for creating reports
+#Back-end part of client-server application for creating reports